hiralbhanu/GITS2.1-I.R.I.S/README.md

 3. The default template followed for most files, so that even the most layman developer can ensure that his repo adheres to the Standard.

 # Team Members
-This repository is made for CSC 510 Software Engineering Course at NC State University.
+This repository is made for CSC 510 Software Engineering Course at NC State University for Fall 2021.

 Members
 1. Ashok Kumar Selvam